SEIR-7-06/installfest/environment-setup/README.md

 	$ pbcopy < ~/.ssh/id_rsa.pub
 	```

-	Will take your SSH key that was saved to the file id_rsa.pub and copy it to your clipboard (similar to using your quick keys cmd C but with the command line).
+	will take your SSH key that was saved to the file id_rsa.pub and copy it to your clipboard (similar to using Command-C, but with the command line).

 ## Next Up